1. What kind of information do we collect?

 5. Who else has access to your information?

-We may share your information with our partners and with companies who help us to operate this site, and if you purchase a ticket for FutureFest 2018, we may share your details with the companies/organisations who help us to organise and operate FutureFest 2018.
-FutureFest is taking place at Tobacco Dock Wapping Lane London E1W 2SF, and we may need to share your details with the Venue owners.
-Our legal basis for doing this is to pursue our legitimate interest of being able to work collaboratively with other organisations to operate and administer the event, programme or activity.
+We may share your information with partners and organisations and companies who help us to operate this site, and help us to administer and run FutureFest and any FutureFest Events including Event Venue owners.
+We will notify you of the details of those organisations when know.
+If you purchase a ticket for a FutureFest Event, Our legal basis for doing this is to pursue our legitimate interest of being able to work collaboratively with other organisations to operate and administer the event, programme or activity.

-We may share your information within the Nesta group of companies, for the purposes of managing FutureFest 2018.
+We may share your information within the Nesta group of companies, for the purposes of managing FutureFest.
 Nesta currently provides all support and services for its subsidiary companies, therefore, our legal basis for sharing your information is to pursue the legitimate interests of shared resources and management reporting between the companies within the group.
 Our group companies will not process your data outside the EEA unless we notify you otherwise.
-Details of our group companies can be found here. https://www.nesta.org.uk/nesta-group-companies
+Details of our group companies can be found on the Nesta website.

 Comments, blogs and other information which you post on the site are displayed publicly and can be viewed by other users.
 Please be careful when disclosing personal information which may identify you or anyone else.
 We are not responsible for the protection or security of information which you post in public areas.